STAT545-UBC-hw-2018-19/hw04-Sukeysun/README.md

 ## Tidy data and joins

 - In this repository, you can find:
-    * I wrote a cheetsheat of tidyr.
+    * I wrote a cheetsheet of tidyr.
     * I explored different types of joins
     * This assignment is quite long so I used TOC which is helpful to navigate my md much quicker.